Avaiga/taipy-doc/docs/manuals/new-user-manual/what-if-analysis/scenario-and-cycles.md

 *Scenarios* can can be used for what-if analysis, A/B testing, and comparing different business strategies over specific time periods (called `Cycle^`) or conditions.

-For more details on scenarios, please refer to the [Scenario Management](../scenario-mgt) documentation.
+For more details on scenarios, please refer to the [Scenario Management](../scenario-mgt/index.md) page.

-# What is a Scope?
+# What is a Data node Scope?

 Taipy allows you to instantiate multiple alternative data nodes from the same `DataNodeConfig^` by leveraging the `Scope^` concept.
 This approach helps in managing data nodes efficiently